Home » Measuring instruments » Gauges: 9 Different Types of Gauge with [Working and Images]

 types of gauge: plain plug gauge 4

 5. GO and NOGO plain plug gauges for sizes over 100 mm and up to 250 mm of flat type.
 This is a shell form plug gauge.
-Each plug is relieved to reduced weight.
+Each plug is relieved to reduce weight.

 plain plug gauge 5

-A snap gauge consists of a plate or frame with a parallel faced gap of the required dimension.
+A snap gauge consists of a plate or frame with a parallel-faced gap of the required dimension.
 In these gauges, the gauging anvil can be adjusted endwise to suit any particular limit dimension required.

 The snap gauges are used for both cylindrical and non-cylindrical work as compared to ring gauges which are used only for cylindrical work.